 So you want to go camping in Acadia National Park, huh?
 Good.
 You should.
 It’s beautiful and we’ve got some great suggestions.
 But, to start, let’s set some expectations.

 That doesn’t mean you can’t have a great time, but it does mean camping and exploring Acadia takes some research and planning to help avoid crowds and find some quiet spaces and moments worth enjoying with your family or fellow adventure pals.
-So stick with us and read our guide before venturing out.
+So stick with us and read our guide to Acadia National Park campgrounds before venturing out!

 Blackwoods Campground is right in the middle of everything on the busier side of the island, nestled between Route 3 and Park Look Road.
 There are trailheads leading right to the summit of Cadillac from the campground and trail connections to some of Acadia’s best known hikes and summits—Dorr, Champlain, The Bubbles, and Sargent Peak.